 Heladería Los Italianos

 Famous for their Italian-style gelato, Los Italianos is considered the best ice cream in Granada by locals.
-Try their local flavors, like pionono!
+Try their locally inspired flavors—like pionono!

-A tiny hidden gem with an impressive amount of wines by the glass.
+A tiny hidden gem with an impressive number of wines by the glass.
 Try something local (Granada makes some great wines!) and learn about their wide selection.

 Placeta del Agua, 3